akretion/ooor/README.md

     $ ProductProduct.find(:last)

-OpenERP domain support:
+OpenERP domain support (same as OpenERP):

     $ ResPartner.find(:all, :domain=>[['supplier', '=', 1],['active','=',1]])
-More subbtle now, remember OpenERP use a kind of inverse polish notation for complex domains, here we look for a product in category 1 AND which name is either 'PC1' OR 'PC2':
+More subtle now, remember OpenERP use a kind of inverse polish notation for complex domains, here we look for a product in category 1 AND which name is either 'PC1' OR 'PC2':
     $ ProductProduct.find(:all, :domain=>[['categ_id','=',1],'|',['name', '=', 'PC1'],['name','=','PC2']])

-OpenERP context support:
+OpenERP context support (same as OpenERP):

     $ ProductProduct.find(1, :context => {:my_key => 'value'})